-- b.
-Contract Manager;

-- c.
-Utilization Management Specialist;

-- d.
-Claims Specialist;

-- e.
-Director of Utilization Management and Waivers;

-- f.
-Chief Clinical Officer;

-- g.
-Medical Director/Addictionist

-- The Utilization Management Department will communicate the decision to the provider within 45 45 calendar days of receipt of the appeal.
+9.-The Utilization Management Department will communicate the decision to the provider within 45-45 calendar days of receipt of the appeal.
 If the appeal is an Expedited Review Request, the Utilization Management Department will render a decision within 10 business days of receipt of the appeal.

-- 8. Mid-State Health Network (MSHN) is obliged to offer contracted providers with an appropriate mechanism to dispute contract concerns, payment performance review findings, contract monitoring and oversight, or adverse credentialing decisions.
-The Provider Appeal Procedure for Substance Use Disorder (SUD) Providers procedure is intended to assure that a uniform process for appeal is used in the region.

-- 9. Any appeals that pertain to requests for provider expansion of use of treatment/service codes or additional treatment/service codes requested for authorization shall be referred to the MSHN Director of Provider Network Management Systems and the MSHN Contract Manager for review.
+- 10. Mid-State Health Network (MSHN) is obliged to offer contracted providers with an appropriate mechanism to dispute contract concerns, payment performance review findings, contract monitoring and oversight, or adverse credentialing decisions.
+The Provider Appeal Procedure for Substance Use Disorder (SUD) Providers procedure is intended to assure that a uniform process for appeal is used in the region. - 11.-Any appeals that pertain to requests for provider expansion of use of treatment/service codes or additional treatment/service codes requested for authorization shall be referred to the MSHN Director of Provider Network Management Systems and the MSHN Contract Manager for review.